31 July 2025

 The Staying on Track program provides practical, personalised support to help young people thrive and be successful.

-Life Without Barriers will deliver the program, which uses mentoring and structured therapy, to support young people and their families.
+Life Without Barriers will deliver the program using the evidence-based mentoring and structured therapy of Multisystemic Therapy (MST) and Youth Advocate Program (YAP) to support young people and their families.

 Staying on Track focuses on helping young people strengthen their family relationships and social connections to help reduce the likelihood of reoffending.